DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - All: Assign Build Stage 7: Revise and Finalize Data story on GitHub Pages template for guest expert, Monday 1 May at 12 noon. **No extensions** because your work must be "frozen" and forwarded to guest expert to review ahead of time.
 Worth 10 points, scored by guest expert.

 ### Thu 27 April
-- About Build 7: Present Final Data Stories to Guest Expert
+- About Build 7: Present Final Data Stories to Guest Experts
   - On Monday 1 May at 12 noon, your data story will be "frozen" and a copy will be transferred to our class GitHub account.
 I will forward this final version to our guest experts, who need to read your work before your presentations, and I will publish it on the public [Partners and Projects page](https://datavizforall.org/partners-projects/).
 - Decision to make before your data story is "frozen" and published:
   - Insert your full name (recommended), or you have the right to use only your first name or initials